 Thinking critically is the pumping heart of academic work, keeping the whole business alive; if we aren’t prepared to think critically about the world around us, who will?
+Critical thinking is an everyday skill that we need to navigate the world around us, from advertising to politics and fake news.
 Like many core skills, thinking critically in an academic environment will build on our existing capabilities but it should also stretch them.
 Just like physical exercise, there’s an element of necessary discomfort in this.
 However, the outcome will ultimately be positive, and you should leave university with a wider range of tools for thinking - and acting - critically.

-You might experience this in your academic feedback, but remain unsure as to how to make the change from description to critical analysis.
-Some description is necessary to set the scene in each paragraph, but you need to make sure that you aren’t just telling the story of other people’s findings and theories.
-Things that you could could express in your writing include: Is their research credible?
+You might read about the need to demonstrate critical thinking, writing or analysis in your academic feedback, but remain unsure as to how to make the change from description to critical analysis.
+Some description is usually necessary to set the scene in each paragraph, but you need to make sure that you aren’t just telling the story of other people’s findings and theories.
+Things that you could could express in your writing include: is this research or evidence credible?
 How could it be improved?
 Have other people made opposing claims?
 How does it relate to the other evidence in your argument?

 Here are some examples illustrating the differences between descriptive and critical analytical writing:

 Adapted from: Cottrell, S., (2008) The Study Skills Handbook, Hampshire: Palgrave Macmillan, p286.

 Have a go at identifying how descriptive or critical you have been in your own writing.
 Have a look at the Descriptive or Critical Writing template and use it to explore an example of your work - have you found the right balance of description and critical analysis?